 What do I need to bring to closing?

 You will need to bring current government-issued photo identification, such as a driver’s license, passport, or military ID.
 If you are the buyer, your funds must be in the form of an official bank check, certified check, cashier’s check, or money order (or wire transfer, or even cash), made payable to the trust account of the closing attorney.
 If you are the seller, you will bring the keys to the property to the closing.
+As your lawyer Daniel Island SC or Charleston SC, we can help you ensure that you have everything you need when it comes to closing.

 I am married.
 Must both my spouse and I attend closing?

 It depends on whether you are both on the title to real estate.
 Any person with an ownership interest in the property must attend the closing or must have someone sign the closing documents with a power of attorney on their behalf.
 This applies even if the person has an ownership interest but will not be a borrower on the note.
+If you would like to know more about the parties that must be present at closing and need to know more specifics about real estate law Daniel Island SC, Charleston or elsewhere in SC, we can help you!

 Will a Power of Attorney work for closing?